CityOfNewYork/geoclient/images/README.md

     docker build -t geoclient:latest-run -f images/run.Dockerfile .
     ```

-   This assumes you are using the main `geoclient-service` jar artifact produced by this project's Gradle `build` task.
-If the `geoclient-service` jar is somewhere else, add a Docker build argument with the path to jar file:
+   This assumes you are using the `geoclient.jar` jar artifact produced by the `geoclient/geoclient-service` subproject's Gradle `build` task.
+If the the default geoclient-service bootJar artifact `<root project>/geoclient-service/libs/geoclient.jar` is somewhere else, add a Docker build argument with the path to jar file:

     ```sh
-    docker build --build-arg JARFILE=/path/to/geoclient-service-jar.jar -t geoclient:latest-run -f images/run.Dockerfile .
+    docker build --build-arg JARFILE=/path/to/geoclient-service.jar -t geoclient:latest-run -f images/run.Dockerfile .
     ```

 1. Follow the steps [below](#creating-a-named-geosupport-volume) to create a local volume named `geosupport-latest`, pre-populated with the uncompressed Geosupport distribution.